Frequently asked questions

 The Listing Status indicates the current market state of a property based on Zoopla data:

-• Under Offer (Rent): An offer has been made for renting the property, but the agreement is not yet finalised
+• Under Offer (Rent) – An offer has been made for renting the property, but the agreement is not yet finalized.

 Market Intelligence